 An advocate for innovation in digital marketing, Natalie has a proven track record of driving audience engagement and delivering measurable results.

-What would a TikTok ban mean for users, creators, and brands?
+What would a permanent TikTok ban mean for users, creators, and brands?

 A US TikTok ban would bring job losses, alternative platform growth, and the slow decline of a digital era.